Life Long Learning

 Today the term is “professional learner” and according to a 2016 Pew Research Center study, 63 percent of full-time workers lay claim to that title.
 The Pew study also shows that, in the past 12 months, they either have taken a course or received some additional training.

 The good news is that, if you’re presently unemployed, you probably have some time in your day that you can carve out to update your skills.
 This is especially true for computer skills.
 Are you current with Word and Excel?
-The newer versions of popular software have new tricks and capabilities that you really need to familiarize yourself with.
+Do you feel at all comfortable with ChatGPT or some other AI software?

 There are other new kids on the block as well.
-The many offerings from Google beyond search and gmail.
+There are the many offerings from Google beyond search and gmail.
 Then, there’s: Evernote.
 One Note.
-Hootsuite.
+Zoom and Teams.
 And all the social media: Facebook, Twitter, et.al.
 They all can be useful in your search.
 Then there are the various extensions – applications that are add-ons to existing applications.
-For example, there are literally hundreds of Chrome extensions – applications that can be added to Chrome that can make your online experience far more effective and efficient than you can imagine.
+For example, there are literally hundreds of extensions to the Chrome browser – applications that can be added to Chrome that can make your online experience far more effective and efficient than you can imagine.

 Wait!
 There’s more good news.
 Many (if not most) libraries offer classes – and in some cases certifications – in many of these new versions.
 And they’re usually… free!